REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 ## Configuring Consent Module

 Privacy laws, depending on the jurisdiction where the IdP is deployed, may require the IdP to get an explicit consent from the user before releasing personal information about the user to other parties.
 Thus, before proceeding with a SAML login and sending the user's attributes to the Service Provider, the IdP must first obtain the user's consent.
-This was historically done through a separate application, uApprove, which has now (in IdPV3) been integrated into the IdP as the consent module.
+This sdone through the IdP Consent module.

 The consent module steps in the first time the user is logging in to a service, and asks the user for permission to release the required (and desired) attributes to the service.
 There are several options (discussed below) on when the user would be asked again - these depend on the choices made available in the configuration and on the selection user makes on the consent screen.